 Buying unopened, sealed water is one of the safest and least labor-intensive ways to store water.
 It can be expensive, and for this reason, it is unnecessary, but as long as you are willing to take the extra steps to ensure that the water is stored correctly, you should be good to go.

-Soft-drink bottles are considered ideal since they wash out easily, and they come in convenient sizes.
-However, juice or other drink containers made of PETE plastic are also acceptable.
-That said, it can be difficult to get all of the juice residue washed out of them.
+Soft-drink bottles are ideal since they wash out quickly and come in convenient sizes.
+However, PETE plastic juice or other drink containers are also acceptable.
+That said, it can be challenging to get all of the juice residue washed out of them.
 You should not use milk jugs because they quickly break down and are not designed for long-term storage.
-Finally, the water should be stored in a dry, cool location and should be used up within no more than six months.
+Finally, the water should be stored in a dry, excellent location and should be used up within no more than six months.

-It should be noted that the ideal temperature for both food and water storage is between 40° and 70° Fahrenheit, while the humidity needs to be low in the storage area.
+It should be noted that the ideal temperature for food and water storage is between 40° and 70° Fahrenheit, while the humidity must be low in the storage area.
 This is because moisture increases the risk of mold bacteria growth and damage and speeds the breakdown of packaging materials.
-It is also important to keep food and water supplies away from direct heat or sunlight sources.
+Keeping food and water supplies away from direct heat or sunlight sources is also essential.
 This can speed up the breakdown of both food and packaging.

 Safe Drinking Water